search instagram arrow-down

 Like all the books from Marcus Miller, it is fast reading.
 You have to finish, no matter what time it is.

-In this installment of The Forgotten Man series Stiletto stands out as a giant among men.
-But not in a way that is entirely unapproachable.
+In this installment of The Forgotten Man series, Stiletto stands out as a giant among men.
+But not in an entirely unapproachable way.
 I think we all have a bit of Steve Rawlings inside us, and I want to believe that if ever faced with an abhorrent injustice of the scale described in this book, I would have the strength and courage to respond with such irrepressible force.
 Given the journey we’ve already been on with Stiletto, it shouldn’t be surprising that Marcus once again reaches into his proverbial bag of tricks to surprise us with new tactics, new weapons, and new intriguing characters which both capture the imagination and rivet the reader to page.
 Grab a glass of whiskey, a comfortable chair, and get ready for a crazy ride in The Caldera Abduction!

 UPDATE: June 7, 2019, I am pleased to announce the long-awaited release of my latest novel, The Caldera Abduction.
 This story tracks a worldwide human trafficking network from the western U.S. into Mexico and Central America, and on to Asia.
 A compelling tale of the horrors of commercial human exploitation that is active today in every nation in the world.